03 Data Modeling

 available go to the National Weather Service API docs > Specification >

-expand GET /alerts
+expand GET /alerts.

 After consulting with users, we've found out they would also like to include

-field to avoid being inundated with low risk alerts.
+the severity field to avoid being inundated with low risk alerts.
 This is

-field, which means it can hold one of a set number of values:
+an enum field, which means it can hold one of a set number of values:

-Add severity
+Add severity field

-Let's wire this new severity
+Let's wire this new severity field into the model.

 - Open

-. - Add a new class above
+weather/models.py. - Add a new class above

-with the following:class Severity(models.TextChoices): EXTREME = "Extreme" SEVERE = "Severe" MODERATE = "Moderate" MINOR = "Minor" UNKNOWN = "Unknown"
+WeatherAlertConfigwith the following:class Severity(models.TextChoices): EXTREME = "Extreme" SEVERE = "Severe" MODERATE = "Moderate" MINOR = "Minor" UNKNOWN = "Unknown" - Now, add a new field to the

-model that maps the text choices to a column in the database:severity = models.CharField( max_lenth=10, choices=Severity.choices, # Below options allow users to omit a severity if they want everything. blank=True, null=True, )
+WeatherAlertConfigmodel that maps the text choices to a column in the database:severity = models.CharField( max_lenth=10, choices=Severity.choices, # Below options allow users to omit a severity if they want everything. blank=True, null=True, )

-should look similar to below:
+Afterward, weather/models.py should look similar to below:

 from django.contrib.auth.models import User